Fort Homer W. Hesterly Armory: Entertainment and sports uses

 During the time that the armory was used by the National Guard and the Army Reserve, it was also used as an entertainment and sports venue.

 In 1955 Elvis Presley performed at the armory as part of the "Country Music's Mr. Rhythm" show, the final act in country star Hank Snow's All-Star Jamboree tour.
 The cover of Presley's debut album features a photo from his 1955 performance at the armory.

-Other performers at the armory included Tom Jones, The Animals, James Brown, Buddy Holly, Andy Griffith, Allman Brothers, Pink Floyd, the Doors and The Ramones.
+Other performers at the armory included Tom Jones, The Beach Boys, The Animals, James Brown, Buddy Holly, Andy Griffith, Allman Brothers, Pink Floyd, the Doors and The Ramones.

 The armory was used by President John F. Kennedy for an address to the Florida Chamber of Commerce in 1963, four days before his assassination in Dallas.
 The Rev. Martin Luther King Jr. also spoke at the armory.

 The South Florida Bulls men's basketball team played home games at the armory sporadically throughout the 1970s.

 The armory held Championship Wrestling from Florida matches during the era of Dusty Rhodes, Jack Brisco and announcer Gordon Solie.
 Billy Fives and Pepe Prado represented NWA Florida at the armory in a tag team match against Mike Sullivan and Scoot Andrews during an interpromotional event between IPW Hardcore vs. NWA Florida.

 In addition, many graduations and weddings have been held at the Fort.